internetofvoice/vsms-skeleton/README.md

 well as serving HTML content.
 It can handle internationalisation and supports multiple environments (by means of dev, test, stage and prod).

-VSMS is written in PHP and comes with Slim application framework, Twig template engine, Analog logger und PHPUnit
-(see "Libraries" section), but you are free to choose dependencies and a project structure as you see fit.
+VSMS is written in PHP and comes, amongst others, with Slim application framework, Twig template engine, Analog logger and PHPUnit (also see "Libraries" section), but you are totally free to choose dependencies and a project structure as you see fit.

 ## Requirements
 * PHP (at least 5.6.0)
 * SSL-enabled web server
 * [composer](https://getcomposer.org/download/)
 * [Amazon Developer Account](https://developer.amazon.com/)
-* Amazon Alexa Client options:
+* Amazon Alexa Client, your options include:
     - [Android App](https://play.google.com/store/apps/details?id=com.amazon.dee.app)
     - [iOS App](https://itunes.apple.com/de/app/amazon-echo/id944011620)
     - [Web based](https://alexa.amazon.com/spa/)
-* Alexa-enabled device options:
+* Alexa-enabled device, your options include:
     - Hardware device like Echo, Echo Dot or similar products
     - Software service like [Reverb](https://reverb.ai/) or [Echosim](https://echosim.io/)